fhattl01/you-in-mobile-dev-engineering-notebook/november4EN.md

             tools:replace="android:value"/>
 ```

 Using this approach we keep our api key off github but needed to define instructions for other people cloning our github repository.
 To handle this issue we give instructions in the projects readme for configuring crashlytics with a cloned version of the repository.
+Note that this approach only works for collaborating when users are using Android Studio with the Fabric plugin installed.
+The apporach also only work when using an emulator.
+In order to build an APK file, the API key must be displayed in the Android Manifest.